The Business Side of Practicing Law

 Law Practice Management resources provide lawyers, law firm managers and legal professionals with information on practice management trends, marketing, client development, legal technology and finance.
 Whether you’re a solo practitioner or a managing partner at a national law firm, you’ll find law practice management and business resources to meet your day-to-day practice needs.
 Checklists, best practices, publications and continuing legal education programs provide up-to-date information and practical tips to help you better manage your law practice.
 From retainer agreements, information about bill collection and accounting to document management and file retention, the New York State Bar Association is helping you be a better lawyer and law firm manager.

+This is the most complete and exhaustive treatment of the subject of the business aspects of running a law firm available anywhere.
 Approximately 90 law practice management experts were asked to submit what they considered best practices for managing all "back office" functions of a law firm.
-The result is a comprehensive text which provides practical tips and best practices as well as useful forms and templates.
-Best Practices in Legal Management | PN: 4131/ 2010/498 pages/ softbound
+The result is this comprehensive textbook which provides practical tips and best practices as well as useful forms and templates.

-REtainers, Engagement Letters, Disengagement letters, Statement of Client Rights and Responsibilities
+Retainers, Engagement Letters, Disengagement Letters, Statement of Client Rights and Responsibilities

 New Client/Matter Intake